MaCFP/macfp-db/Extinction/FM_Burner/Computational_Results/2026/UGent/README.md

 ### Initial conditions

 Comments: Ambient temperature and pressure set to 298 K and 101325 Pa, respectively.
 Simulations are initialized with the specified oxygen fraction in the domain.
+Oxygen in the co-flow is always set constant.

 ------------------